Oil in the Congo Basin: A Carbon Sink Under the Hammer

 Virunga Under Threat, Again

-Back in the DRC, at the easternmost edge of the Congo Basin, the oil auction penetrates the borders of the world-renowned Virunga National Park.
-Once set up under Belgian colonial rule, the park is widely known for its rich wildlife.
+Back in the DRC, at the easternmost edge of the Congo Basin, the oil auction penetrated the borders of the world-renowned Virunga National Park.
+Set up under Belgian colonial rule, the park is widely known for its rich wildlife.
 This UNESCO World Heritage Site is home to rare and endangered species, such as the mountain gorilla.
-While indigenous people and local communities were forced to leave the national park for the sake of “conservation”, oil companies have been invited in.
-Two oil blocks are up for auction in the Virunga National Park.14891 From there, the East African Crude Oil Pipeline (EACOP) could possibly transport the oil to the East African coast.
-The DRC government is currently negotiating access to the controversial mega pipeline project that TotalEnergies and CNOOC want to build in Uganda and Tanzania.15503 One of the auctioned oil blocks in the Virunga National Park stretches across the mountain gorilla sanctuary.
-Both oil blocks also stretch across the whole of Lake Edward.
+While Indigenous people and local communities were forced to leave the national park for the sake of “conservation”, oil companies have been invited in.
+Whether the new auction’s blocks continue this reckless trend of overlapping with ecological wonders remains to be seen.
+Two oil blocks were up for auction in the Virunga National Park.14891 From there, the East African Crude Oil Pipeline (EACOP) could possibly transport the oil to the East African coast.
+The DRC government began negotiating access to the controversial mega pipeline project that TotalEnergies and CNOOC want to build in Uganda and Tanzania.15503 One of the auctioned oil blocks in the Virunga National Park stretched across the mountain gorilla sanctuary.
+Both oil blocks also stretched across the whole of Lake Edward.
 The fish of Lake Edward supply more than 50,000 people with food and a source of income.14893 Its water feeds the Nile River which flows all the way to Egypt and into the Mediterranean Sea.
 Any pollution would wreck regional ecosystems, destroy people’s livelihoods and fuel conflict between the DRC and the countries along the Nile.14895

 Virunga National Park in the DRC is one of the last remaining homes of the endangered Mountain gorilla.
 Credit: Eric Isselee/Shutterstock